millenialSpirou/superlists/readme.md

 x display multiple items in the table x clean up after functional test runs

-# support more than one list!
+x support more than one list!

-## adjust model so that items are associated with different lists
+x adjust model so that items are associated with different lists

-## add unique url for each list
+x add unique url for each list

 x add a url for creating a new list via POST

-## add a URL for adding a new item to an existing list via POST
+x add a URL for adding a new item to an existing list via POST

+x refactor away some duplication in urls.py

+# prettify
+## a nice large input field for adding new and existing lists
+## a large attention centered grabbing box to put it in